 Today, many companies and organizations face the danger of malicious threats, security risks, data leakage, and hacker attacks.
 So, it is where we need cybersecurity and cyber security professionals.
+And we have collected here a top list of smart-contract audit companies.
 Their primary functions are to provide security and protect valuable data and information stored in computer systems, apps, and software from any potential threat by identifying vulnerabilities.
 But these are not the only cases where you need cybersecurity solutions.

 Below, let’s explore the different uses of cybersecurity in detail:

 - Network Security and Protection: Network Security is mainly designed for protecting network-related databases from attacks, external access, and intervention.
 Professionals in this field provide high-level confidentiality and integrity of data and information based on computer networks.

 - Data Protection: Cybersecurity also can be used to protect the secrecy and privacy of confidential information and data stored in a system from different cyber threats and attacks.

 - User Protection: End-user security is one of the crucial aspects of overall protection measures.
 As the safety and integrity of users are essential for any respectable company or organization, there are special security procedures designed to provide a secure environment and space for its users.

 - Software Protection: You can secure the entire system and your users’ information and data by protecting software.
 Cybersecurity uses different tools, methods, and technologies to prevent unauthorized access attempts to your software.